istio/community/WORKING-GROUP-PROCESSES.md

 Sometimes, different working groups can have conflicting goals or requirements.
 Leads from all affected working groups generally work together and come to an agreeable conclusion.

+If a community member disagrees with decisions or designs made by a working group, the first recourse is to consult the working group leads and try to hash things out.
+If that's not satisfactory, then the community member is invited to prepare an alternate proposal that can be shared with the community.

 In all cases, remaining blocking issues can be raised to the [technical oversight committee](TECH-OVERSIGHT-COMMITTEE.md) to help resolve the situation.
-To trigger an escalation, create an issue in the `istio/istio` repo and assign it to the `istio/tech-oversight-committee` team.
+To trigger an escalation, add an entry to the [TOC's agenda](https://docs.google.com/document/d/13lxJqtlaQhmV2EwsNnS6h-_O4pobZQZuMjrzOeMgVI0/edit#heading=h.o8pz6aqnzzgk) and come to a Friday TOC meeting.
+Come prepared with an explanation of the underlying problem as well as cogent arguments for both sides.